 Furthermore, you get up to 6 hours of non-diminishing brightness per charge on the battery.

 The battery is rechargeable, the body is IP65-rated waterproof and very durable, and the beam is more than powerful.
-You can’t go wrong with this flashlight for your next camping trip.
+You can’t go wrong with this flashlight and world’s best backpacking tent under $100 for your next camping trip.
+Also, if you’re camping somewhere where it’s cold, don’t forget to heat up your RV.

 The Fenix Tactical Flashlight (in-depth review by Soutdoors) is essentially the same as the Anker model, but it simply costs more.